yardstickpics/metadata/README.md

 * `url` — URL where the image has been downloaded from.
 * `urls` — Array of alternative locations where this image may be downloaded from.
 * `from` — Identifier/name of source where this image was obtained from (see `sources.json`)
 * `tags` — Array of arbitrary tags that describe content of this image.
-Tags with `:` have a special purpose.
+Tags with `:` are reserved for special purposes.
 * `desc` — Object with keys for image description (including attribution) in one or more formats:
     * `text` — Plain text (with newlines)
     * `html` — HTML-formatted